rsdoiel/antenna/socal_north.md

 date: 2023-10-23, from: The Daily Trojan (USC Student Newspaper)

 <p>Martin Scorsese explores Oklahoma’s Osage Nation amid the “Reign of Terror.”</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/23/killers-of-the-flower-moon-is-a-harrowing-look-into-americas-past/">‘Killers of the Flower Moon’ is a harrowing look into America’s past</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/23/killers-of-the-flower-moon-is-a-harrowing-look-into-americas-past/">‘Killers of the Flower Moon’ is a harrowing look into America’s past</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/23/killers-of-the-flower-moon-is-a-harrowing-look-into-americas-past/>